gstlearn/gstlearn/README.md

 The *gstlearn* C++ Library is the direct successor of the Geoslib C/C++ Library which was proposed through the [RGeostats R package](http://cg.ensmp.fr/rgeostats)

 ## Requirements
-This package has been successfully tested with Ubuntu 16.04 LTS, Ubuntu 18.04 LTS and Windows 10.
+This package has been successfully tested with Ubuntu 16.04 LTS, Ubuntu 18.04 LTS and Windows 10 (MacOS: not tested).
 For compiling and installing *gstlearn* C++ Library, the following tools must be available (See required tools installation instructions below):
   * [Git](https://git-scm.com/downloads) client
   * [CMake](https://cmake.org/download) tool 3.15 or higher